theqoqqi/uasset-diff-tool/README.md

 ### Download a release
 1. Grab the latest binary from Releases and unpack it anywhere.
-2. Run the tool using command line:
+2. Run the tool using command line.
+See command usage below.
 ```sh
 UAssetDiffTool.exe <pathA> <pathB> [options]
 ```